 - are due to have an endoscopy

-Ask your doctor if you should stop taking esomeprazole a few weeks before your endoscopy.
+If you're going to have an endoscopy, ask your doctor if you should stop taking esomeprazole a few weeks before your procedure.
 This is because esomeprazole may hide some of the problems that would usually be spotted during an endoscopy.

-Each tablet or capsule contains 20mg or 40mg.
+Each tablet or capsule contains 20mg or 40mg of esomeprazole.
 Each sachet contains 10mg.